parabolic/parabolic.github.io/_posts/2019-01-06-docker-host-persistence-pattern.markdown

 ### Conclusion

-With the solution outlined above we have successfully implemented the host persistence pattern.
+With the solution outlined above we have successfully implemented the host data persistence pattern.
 We have also heightened our security, solely because the user hasn't been created in the first place and therefore it has no home directory, no shell or anything else that might get copied from /etc/skel, that is if we do not take extra precaution whilst creating it.
 As an added bonus we have our application running as a non root user which is one of the simplest and and straightforward security practices for docker.

 All the configuration files that are mentioned above can be found here [https://github.com/parabolic/parabolic.github.io].